Xuanngoc/xuanngoc.github.io/docs/_posts/2022-03-20-js-hidden-threads.markdown

 On Linux systems, you can see these extra threads by using top -H on a given pro‐ cess.
 In *Example*, a simple Node.js web server was started, and the PID was noted and passed to top.
-You can see the various V8 and libuv threads add up to seven threads, including the one that the JavaScript code runs in.
+You can see the various V8 and libuv threads add up to 11 threads, including the one that the JavaScript code runs in.
 You can try this with your own Node.js programs, and even try changing the **UV_THREADPOOL_SIZE** environment variable to see the number of threads change.